SuzanTurner/Attendance-Extension/README.md

 1. Clone the repo
    `git clone --branch master https://github.com/SuzanTurner/Attendance-Extension.git`

-2. Load the extension in Chrome:
+2. Load the extension in Chrome (or Brave, Edge):
    - Go to `chrome://extensions/`
    - Enable **Developer Mode**
    - Click **Load unpacked**
    - Select the project folder

+3. Using Firefox?
+We got you!
+   - Go to about:debugging
+   - Click "This Firefox"
+   - Choose "Load Temporary Add-on"
+   - Select your manifest.json file

 ## 🎯 Upcoming Milestones